hello-robot/stretch_web_interface/README.md

 ### Structure

-The web interface works via WebRTC.
+The web interface works via [Web Real-Time Communication (WebRTC)](https://en.wikipedia.org/wiki/WebRTC).
 Code runs in a browser on the robot, in a browser on the operator's device (e.g., a mobile phone), and on a server.
 This is analogous to the robot and the operator video conferencing with one another, although they communicate via realtime data in addition to audio and video.
 Internally, we have used [puppeteer](https://github.com/puppeteer/puppeteer) to automate the robot's browser so that the robot can automatically launch and login on boot.

 ### Web Server Details